slick/slick/src/sphinx/from-orm-to-slick.rst

 val people: Seq[Person] = PeopleFinder.findByIds(Seq(2,99,17,234))
 val addresses: Seq[Address] = people.map(_.address)

 How many database roundtrips does this require?
 In fact reasoning about this question for different code is one of the things you need to devote the most time to when learning the collections-like API of an ORM.
-What usually happens is, that the ORM would do an immediate database round trip for ``findByIds`` and return the resulting people.
+What usually happens is, that the ORM would do an immediate database roundtrip for ``findByIds`` and return the resulting people.
 Then ``map`` would be a Scala List method and ``.map(_.address)`` accesses the ``address`` of each person.
 An ORM would witness the ``address`` accesses one-by-one not knowing upfront that they happen in a loop.
-This often leads to an additional database round-trip for each person, which is not ideal (n+1 problem), because database round-trips are expensive.
+This often leads to an additional database roundtrip for each person, which is not ideal (n+1 problem), because database roundtrips are expensive.
 To solve the problem, ORMs often provide means to work around this, by basically telling them about the future, so they can aggregate many upcoming calls into fewer more efficient ones.

 val people: Seq[Person] = PeopleFinder.findByIds(Seq(2,99,17,234)).prefetch(_.address) // tell the ORM to load all related addresses together val addresses: Seq[Address] = people.map(_.address)